 Those journals let to her first book called “The Compass.”

 She conducts writing workshops for homeless children and gang members; giving everyone a journal.

-“I try to teach them the process to writing out all their emotions so they don’t act out their emotions,” Kling explained.
+“I try to teach them the process of writing out all their emotions so they don’t act out their emotions,” Kling explained.

 She also hires the homeless to help transcribe audio files.

-“So they come out of homeless shelter, go to library, transcribe the document, email it back, and I can turn it into a chapter.”
+“So they come out of the homeless shelter, go to the library, transcribe the document, email it back, and I can turn it into a chapter.”

 “When it’s just a calling and you wake up each day… I mean, I can’t believe I get paid for this.
 So that’s when you know it’s your calling.”